Ninad854/ASL-detection/README.md

 ### 1. Image Data Collection (`collect_data.py`)

 - Captures images from the webcam.
-- Saves 26 classes (A-Z) with 100 images each.
+- Saves classes with 100 images each.
 - Organizes images into class-specific folders in `./data`.

 ### 2. Dataset Creation (`create_dataset.py`)